icevl/rust-telegram-openai-bot/README.md

 ```

 ## Database
-Program using SQlite database
+Program using SQLite database.

-After the bot's first launch, a database file *database.db* will be created.
-Please kindly add your telegram username (remove first char '@') to the list of authorized names and indicate the appropriate method.
+Once the bot is launched for the first time, a database file named 'database.db' will be created.
+Please add your Telegram username to the list of authorized names in *users* table (without the first '@' symbol)

-Schema:
+**Schema:**

  - users (authorized users)
  - chat_history (history messages for GPT conversation)